Jujumba/pitusya/README.md

     ret slowInverseSquareRoot(4;);
 }
 ```
-Mind the second in passing arguments!
+Mind the second semicolon in arguments passing!

 A bit complicated example:
 ```pitusya